Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: General results on spider-web graphs

-In this subsection we will investigate the vertex-transitivity of spider-web graphs.
+We now investigate the vertex-transitivity of spider-web graphs.
 We already know from the last subsection that if $N$ divides $M$ the spider-web graphs are weakly isomorphic to Cayley graphs and therefore are weakly transitive.
-We will give a complete characterization of transitivity for spider-web graphs, but before that we need a technical lemma. \begin{lemma} For any $d\in\Nstar$ and any vertices $v$ and $w$ in $\unSw{k}{N}{M}$, there is a bijection between closed reduced path of derangement $0$ of length $d$ with initial vertex $v$ and the ones with initial vertex $w$. \end{lemma} \begin{proof} The bijection is easily seen on $\unSchrei{\lamp}{H_{N,M}}{X}$.
+We will give a complete characterization of transitivity for spider-web graphs, but before that we need a technical lemma. \begin{lemma} For any $d\in\Nstar$ and any vertices $v$ and $w$ in $\unSw{k}{N}{M}$, there is a bijection between closed reduced paths of derangement $0$ of length $d$ with initial vertex $v$ and the ones with initial vertex $w$. \end{lemma} \begin{proof} The bijection is easily seen on $\unSchrei{\lamp}{H_{N,M}}{X}$.
 Recall that we have

 For any reduced path $p$ with initial vertex $(x_1\dots x_N,i)$, there is a unique path $q$ with initial vertex $(y_1\dots y_N,j)$ with the same label $l\in\lamp$.
 Since the derangement is $0$, we have that